 Windows Terminal Servers.
 There are two charts provided to support configuration recommendations for Windows Terminal Servers.
-Figure 7-14 provides general guidelines for configuring Microsoft Windows Terminal Servers when accessing a file data source.
-As a general guideline, application servers with a file data source will maintain performance levels with three to four ArcInfo users for each CPU.
-Additional users supported by the same application server will result in reduced application performance.
+Figure 8-14 provides general guidelines for configuring Microsoft Windows Terminal Servers when accessing a file data source.

-Figure 7-15 provides recommendations for Windows Terminal Servers when accessing a separate ArcSDE data source.
-Application servers with a separate ArcSDE data source will offload query processing to the ArcSDE server and, as a result, can maintain performance levels with up to seven or eight ArcInfo users for each CPU.
+Figure 8-15 provides recommendations for Windows Terminal Servers when accessing a separate ArcSDE data source.
+Application servers with a separate ArcSDE data source will off-load query processing to the ArcSDE server and, as a result, can maintain performance levels with up to seven or eight ArcInfo users for each CPU.
 Additional users supported by the same application server will result in reduced application performance.